Skip to Main Content

 (C-ID: ITIS 130)

 An introduction to the fundamental concepts and models of application development including the basic concepts of program design, data structures, programming, problem solving, programming logic, and fundamental design techniques for event-driven programs.
 Hands-on experience.
-Python is a dynamic, object oriented language, is perfect for beginner and also meets industry needs.
+Python is a dynamic, object-oriented language, is perfect for beginner and also meets industry needs.
 (03/21)

-CTIS-05 IT PROJECT MANAGEMENT
+CTIS-05 AI-DRIVEN IT PROJECT MANAGEMENT

 CSU Transferable Only